10 Highest UK Health & Safety Fines of 2023

 Emmeline de Chazal

-It's only been a quarter of a year, and the highest fine of 2023 exceeds that of the highest penalty in 2021.
+The highest fine of 2023 exceeds that of the highest penalty in 2021.
 This penalty is also not too far off 2022's biggest HSE fine.
-With the majority of the year yet to unfold, this is concerning.
+The top five fines have hit the million-pound mark with related that add up to hundreds of thousands.

 On one hand, it's encouraging that health and safety breaches are met with serious consequences.
 On the other hand, it's alarming that these breaches warrant such high penalties.
 Reflecting on how the biggest fine in 2019 doubled in 2020, and this upward trend means health and safety training is more important than ever.